Is It Safe to Stay in a House with Smoke Damage?

 Skin Irritation or Damage

 Prolonged exposure to smoke from a fire can lead to dry and ashy skin.
 The smoke also clogs your skin pores with soot and ash particles.
-It causes blackheads, acne, and in some cases, full-on rashes breakout.
+It causes blackheads, acne, and sometimes full-on rashes breakout.

 Smoke damage also can have long-term effects on your skin.
 Smoke can damage the collagen in your skin, which is an essential skin protein.
 Collagen keeps the skin supple, firm, and tight.
 Without it, your skin starts to age prematurely and form deep wrinkles.

 Another thing about skin exposure to smoke is that the most significant risk comes from your personal belongings exposed to the fire – clothing, furniture, jewelry, etc. If you use these items, they can transfer harmful chemicals onto your skin.
-To prevent this, ensure you clean all items thoroughly before you use them.
+To prevent this, clean all items thoroughly before using them.